7/31/2024 Concluding July (

 westbound from the 50 fathom line L+.
 Fork-tailed Storm-Petrels began to show

-that I do not always see every bird, I did not want to miss them.
+numbers recently.
+Given that I do not always see every bird, I was grateful to get them.

 Fork-tailed Storm-Petrel, Westport offshore